railnova/raven-cron/README.md

 ================================================

-Raven-cron is a small command-line wrapper that reports errors to [Sentry](http://getsentry.com) if the script exits with an exit status other than zero.
+Raven-cron is a small command-line wrapper that reports errors to [Sentry](http://getsentry.com).
+Reports can happen if the script exits with an exit status other than zero, or for any output from the run command.

 Install
 -------